reuters-graphics/graphics-atlas-client/README.md

 Global country metadata client, based on the [International Organization for Standardization 3166 Country Codes](https://www.iso.org/iso-3166-country-codes.html).
 Includes translations for country and UN region names in German, French, Italian, Spanish, Portuguese, Japanese, Chinese and Persian/Fārsī.

-Also includes a complete repository of topojson files for countries and UN regions and sub-regions at 1:50m and 1:110m resolution.
+Also includes a complete repository of topojson files for countries and UN regions and sub-regions.

 ### Install